-Yes, they have nerve cells – cockroaches do not have very much of them though, so when compared to humans they don’t really feel pain as much as we do.
+They have nerve cells – cockroaches do not have very much of them, though, so compared to humans, they don’t feel pain as much as we do.

 Cockroaches have two major ganglia, also called nerve cords.
-One is located in their head and the other is located near the tail end of their body.
+One is located in their head, and the other is near their body’s tail end.

-These help them control movement, but they don’t really give them any sensory information – it’s more like they are “connected” to different parts of the roach’s body and this helps them control movement.
+These help them control movement, but they don’t give them any sensory information – it’s more like they are “connected” to different parts of the roach’s body, which helps them control movement.

 Do Cockroaches Have Feelings?

 It is not clear whether or not cockroaches can feel pain.
-According to their behavior, you could assume they do, but it is difficult to tell for sure due to a lack of research.
+You could assume they do according to their behaviour, but it is difficult to tell for sure due to a lack of research.

 Do Cockroaches Have Hearts?

 They do not have hearts, but they do have a very long dorsal vessel that carries hemolymph throughout their body.
-This is more like a system of arteries and veins than anything else though – there is no one part that can be said to be functioning as a heart.
+This is more like a system of arteries and veins than anything else, though – no one part can be said to be functioning as a heart.

 Do Cockroaches Have Eyes?

-Their compound eyes are made up of hundreds of lenses (called ommatidia), each one with a specific task.
+Their compound eyes comprise hundreds of lenses (called ommatidia), each with a specific task.
 They can see fine details this way.

-A downside is that they also see everything from many different perspectives, which makes it difficult for them to recognize what they’re actually looking at.
+A downside is that they also see everything from many different perspectives, making it difficult to recognize what they’re actually looking at.

 Do Cockroaches See?

 Cockroaches do not have eyelids and can’t blink.
-This is one reason why they die on contact with insecticides: the chemical gets into their eyes and kills them.
+One reason they die in contact with insecticides is that the chemical gets into their eyes and kills them.

-They also can’t see colors, but the spectrum of light that they perceive (which has more blue than red) makes it easy for them to distinguish between dark and light.
+They also can’t see colours, but the spectrum of light that they perceive (which has more blue than red) makes it easy for them to distinguish between dark and light.

 Can Roaches See in the Dark?

 They can see much better in the dark than we can.
-Their eyes are multi-faceted, and each individual lens has around 150 lenses to help them detect as much light as possible.
+Their eyes are multi-faceted; each lens has around 150 lenses to help them detect as much light as possible.

-They also have a large number of genes devoted to helping them see in the dark.
+They also have many genes devoted to helping them see in the dark.

 Do Cockroaches Smell?

-They do not have noses as we do, but they still manage to smell and communicate with each other through the use of pheromones (chemicals that are used for communication).
+They do not have noses as we do, but they still manage to smell and communicate with each other through pheromones (chemicals used for communication).

 Do Cockroaches Have Mouths?

-This might make it seem like they are taking food in through that opening, but this is not exactly correct.
+This might make it seem like they are taking food in through that opening, but this is incorrect.
 The mouth of the cockroach is called a “proboscis”, and it does not always stay in that straight line.

-When they eat, the first thing that goes into their mouth is saliva which breaks down food even further.
-They are very picky about what they will eat though – for example, if there are two similar types of food on the floor (same type of leaf, for example), they will choose the fresher one over the older one.
+When they eat, the first thing that goes into their mouth is saliva, which further breaks down food.
+They are very picky about what they will eat, though – for example, if there are two similar types of food on the floor (same type of leaf, for example), they will choose the fresher one over the older one.